-- 1. If a request for an extension to the deadline for closing the sale of the bonds beyond 11:59 PM Central Time on the original date specified in the Firm Commitment Letter is approved in accordance with Section 10, THDA will RETAIN the FULL amount of the Incentive Fee. - 2.
-If the bonds are not issued and sold by the expiration date (original or extended) of the Firm Commitment Letter, and the Firm Commitment Letter has not been released as described in Section 11-H, and no extension has been requested or granted as described in Section 11-H, THDA will RETAIN the FULL amount of the Incentive Fee and a MTBA application for the development may not be resubmitted in 2021. - 3.
+- If the bonds are not issued and sold on or before 11:59 PM Central Time on December 15, 2022, THDA will RETAIN the FULL amount of the Incentive Fee and a new MTBA application for the development may not be submitted until 2023. - 2.
 If the bonds are issued and sold, but the development is not placed in service, THDA will RETAIN the FULL amount of the Incentive Fee.